Last Updated on

 3: Applying for State Licensure

 You can apply for State Licensure once you have completed the education and exams from an accredited massage therapy programs.
 Also, you must have an impressive passing score on the national examination.
 Once graduated you can now apply for State Licensure.
 However, you should check with your state for any additional regulations that may be required.
 The most common regulation is to display the license at the therapist’s workplace.
-As a general practice, you must have your certificated displayed and a copy of it at your workplace to show to your clients or the officials whenever demanded.
+As a general practice, you must have your certificate displayed and a copy of it at your workplace to show to your clients or the officials whenever demanded.

 4: Further Education Requirements

 The only thing left is to keep your certification and licensure valid.
 As a professional therapist, you have to meet the continuing education requirements.
-If you have taken the BCETMB certification exam, you have to complete the recertification as well that shows evidence of 24 continuing education credits for 100 hours of work experience.
+If you have taken the BCETMB certification exam, you have to complete the recertification as well which shows evidence of 24 continuing education credits for 100 hours of work experience.
 Depending on in which state you live, you might be asked to submit evidence of continuing education for maintaining your licensure.
 Different states have their own policies, and they might be different from the other ones.

-As per the U.S Bureau of Labor Statistics, National Certification Board for Therapeutic Massage and Bodywork and State Massage Therapy Boards, the average per annum salary of all massage therapist in the year 2014 was $37,180.
+As per the U.S Bureau of Labor Statistics, National Certification Board for Therapeutic Massage and Bodywork and State Massage Therapy Boards, the average per annum salary of all massage therapists in the year 2014 was $37,180.
 However, running your own business can make you handsome figures.